Michal-Radomski/Game-World/README.md

 games in articles and on game pages.
 Users can also create articles, post comments and rate games if they log in.

 This is a project developed during a 6-months long "Junior Frontend Developer" bootcamp organized by InfoShare Academy.
-The main goal was to create a complex ReactJS web application using knowledge gained during the course.
+The main goal of the project was to create a complex ReactJS web application using knowledge gained during the course.

 It was created by a team of 4 people: